- UI

 Allocations are targets.
 After updating an allocation, the vault doesn’t immediately rebalance — a permissionless sync brings actual allocation toward target.
 The sync bot runs every ~15 minutes; you can also trigger it manually via the UI’s “Sync Allocations” action or the SDK’sinvestAllReservesIxs / investSingleReserveIxs methods.

-Sync may not reach the exact target if a source reserve has insufficient available liquidity to deallocate from.
-In that case, the deallocation routes through the withdrawal queue.
+Sync may still not reach the exact target if the reserve has no available liquidity left after the capped move.
+When you need to exit capital that is not currently withdrawable, use the withdrawal queue.

 What’s next